 Major Signs of Dominance You Must Pay Attention in Self Defence

 Displays of aggression can come in many forms.
-The most obvious are acts of dominance.
+The most obvious are acts or signs of dominance.
 What some call a Monkey Dance.
 Having some understanding of the nonverbal communication behaviour of people trying to exert dominant can help you defend yourself.

 What is the Monkey Dance?
 Essentially, it’s an aggressive confrontation characterised by nonverbal communication intend as a display of dominance.